Sovereign Gold Bond: History

 In August 2024, the investors who would have redeemed the bonds issued in August 2016 lost suffered a loss due a fall in the price of gold.
 This fall was linked to the slash in import duty on gold from 15% to 6% during the 2024 Union budget of India.

 After the final redemption of the 2016-I series, it was rumoured that the scheme was turning out to be very expensive for the Indian government, due to an unexpected rise in the prices of gold.
 The government also felt SGBs have also not served the purpose for which it was launched, which was to bring down gold imports by trying to move demand from physical gold to an electronic form.
 In addition, the RBI has not issued any new series after February 2024.
 Physical gold purchases were made more attractive, by lowering their import duty from 15% to 6%.
 After the 2025 Union budget, Minister of Finance Nirmala Sitharaman confirmed that the government had no plans of launching more tranches of SGBs.
 Economic Affairs Secretary Ajay Seth said that it had turned out to be a high cost method of borrowing for the government compared to traditional bonds and that they had not seen the expected reductions in import of gold.
 It made no fiscal sense to continue with a scheme that was not beneficial for both the government and the economy.

-The price for 10 grams of gold increased from Rs 26,300 for in 2015, to about Rs 84,450 in 2025 thus increasing the liability of the government to Rs 1.12 lakh crore, as of March 2025, with investors holding about 132 tonnes of gold in SGBs.
+The price for 10 grams of gold increased from Rs 26,300 in 2015 to about Rs 84,450 in March 2025, thus increasing the liability of the government to Rs 1.12 lakh crore, with investors holding about 132 tonnes of gold in SGBs.

+In the 2026 Union budget, Nirmala Sitharaman announced that the capital gains exemption would be available only if SGBs were purchased at the time of issue and held till maturity.
+It would not be available if someone bought these bonds from the secondary market.
+On the day of this announcement, several series recorded a 10% drop in value, which also coincided with a crash in global price of the metal.